-In-kind contributions consist primarily of professional fees, office space, services, project and initiatives, and supplies.
-Space is recorded based on current fair market values of the donated space.
-Contributed services, as more fully described in Note 10, are recognized as revenue if the services create or enhance non-financial assets or require specialized skills provided by individuals possessing those skills, and typically need to be purchased if they had not been donated.
-Contributed services are recorded at the fair value of the services provided.
-Contributed services that do not meet the above criteria are not recognized as revenues and are not reported in the accompanying financial statements.
+In-kind contributions consist primarily of professional fees, rent, services, and supplies.
+Rent is recorded based on current fair values of the donated space.
+Contributed services and professional fees, as more fully described in Note 10, are recognized as revenue if the services create or enhance non-financial assets or require specialized skills provided by individuals possessing those skills, and typically need to be purchased if they had not been donated.
+Contributed services and professional fees are recorded at the fair value of the services provided.
+Contributed services and professional fees that do not meet the above criteria are not recognized as revenues and are not reported in the accompanying financial statements.
 Donated supplies are recorded at actual cost.